 “I’m running for election to the North Carolina House because I believe in our City, our County, our State and the many great people living here in Rowan County,” Al said.
 “Voices across our County deserve to be heard when important legislative decisions are being made that impact the quality of life for families and determine to what measure local government can serve its constituents.”

-The newly redrawn District 76 now includes the entire City of Salisbury, as well as Spencer, East Spencer and other areas of Rowan County.
+The newly redrawn District 76 now includes the entire City of Salisbury, as well as Spencer, East Spencer, Granite Quarry, Faith, Woodleaf and part of China Grove.
 The General Assembly was forced to redraw the 76th and other legislative districts this year after a North Carolina court struck down the previous map as a partisan gerrymander that violated the state constitution.

 Al supports more state investment in public education, greater flexibility for decision making at the local level, compassionate extension of Medicaid to the most vulnerable residents of North Carolina, workers’ rights and most importantly, the weight of poverty lifted from the backs of families.